numbers for lawyers

 What We Offer

-We provide in house training sessions to lawyers, typically 60 to 90 minute interactive presentations, covering basic and more complicated numeracy, and then looking at common drafting issues and pitfalls.
+We provide in house training sessions to lawyers, typically 60 minute interactive presentations, covering

 Numbers for Lawyers - Our Expertise